Satellite Pour l’Observation de la Terre (SPOT)

 SPOT-6 and SPOT-7 are identical.
 They can provide a daily revisit everywhere on Earth with a 60 km × 60 km swath.
 The service life for the constellation SPOT satellites is 10 years.

-The sixth SPOT satellite delivers multispectral (red, green, blue and near-infrared) images in 6 meter resolution.
-Panchromatic images has a spatial resolution of 1.5 meters.
+The sixth SPOT satellite delivers multispectral (red, green, blue, and near-infrared) images in 6-meter resolution.
+Panchromatic images have a spatial resolution of 1.5 meters.

 SPOT-6 and SPOT-7 (Azersky) Multispectral Mode

 Blue 0.45 µm – 0.52 µm (6 m)

 Green – 0.53 – 0.59 µm (6 m)